-See Note 10 of the Notes to the Interim Condensed Consolidated Financial Statements.
-Except as disclosed in the Notes to the Interim Condensed Consolidated Financial Statements, there have been no new material legal proceedings and no material developments in legal proceedings previously disclosed in the 2019 Annual Report.
+See Note 11 of the Notes to the Interim Condensed Consolidated Financial Statements.
+Except as disclosed in the Notes to the Interim Condensed Consolidated Financial Statements, there have been no new material legal proceedings and no material developments in legal proceedings previously disclosed in the 2019 Annual Report, as amended or supplemented by our First Quarter Form 10-Q.